 - Ensure guests don’t stray into staff-only areas or areas reserved for VIP.

-It’s also important to ensure that the crowd in the venue never grows beyond the capacity limit.
+It’s also important that you ensure that the crowd in the venue never grows beyond the capacity limit.
 Remember to count all staff and security personnel when keeping track of total numbers.
 Going over capacity can result in fines from the venue administrator.

 It’s unfortunate we have to mention this at all, but this is the reality we now live in.
 Big crowds are an easy and soft target, so armed security personnel are recommended for larger events.

 Publicize ahead of your event that all personal bags will be inspected to ensure guest safety.
 You should also include a list of contraband items that will not be allowed in the venue.
 This includes all weapons and certain chemical materials.

 Aside from bag checks and body scanners, personnel should also be on the lookout for suspicious behavior.
 Examples of abnormal behavior that should alert staff includes: